PuneethNaidu/VR_Shooter/README.md

 Once the Application is opened in Oculus quest ,it will directly take you into the game ,you can find a gun and use your virtual hands to grab the gun.Enemies will be guarding the target ,kill the enemies and destroy the target to complete the level

 # Technologies used
+The environment was designed using 3D models downloaded from the internet and modified using Blender3D.
+The animation of 3D models were scripted using C# in Unity3D.
+The application is deployed into Oculus Quest using SideQuest's App Lab.

+# Installation Procedure (Only for Oculus Quest 2 devices)
+Download the APK from the drive link provided above.

+Open SideQuest application in your PC/Laptop and.

+Connect the Oculus Quest 2 to your PC/Laptop and SideQuest would automatically detect the device.

+Click on the upload button and select the downloaded APK.

+Once the installation is completely done, wear the Oculus Quest 2 and go into "Unknown Devices" tab.

+Click on the "Projectk(Shooter.apk)" application to start.